celestiaorg/docs/developers/optimism.md

   link: "/developers/ethereum-fallback"
 ---

-# Run an OP Stack devnet posting to Celestia testnet
+# Run an OP Stack devnet posting Celestia

 <!-- markdownlint-disable MD033 -->
 <script setup>
 import constants from '/.vitepress/constants/constants.js'
 </script>

-This guide will show you how to run your own OP Stack devnet locally.
+This guide will show you how to run your own OP Stack devnet locally that posts to a Celestia network.

 If you'd like to use a Rollups as a Service (RaaS) provider, you can visit the RaaS category in the menu.